qicosmos/iguana/README.md

 - **Question**: Is iguana surpport raw pointer?

-	- **Answer**: No. iguana doesn't surpport raw pointer, but will surpport smart pointer in the future.
+	- **Answer**: No. iguana doesn't support raw pointer, but will support smart pointer in the future.

 - **Question**: Is iguana thread safe?